mgslambda/arraylist/README.md

 ## Public Interface

 - init: Allocate memory for the arraylist and return a pointer to it.
-The initial size of the list is passed as an argument here.
+The initial size of the list is 10.
-- length: Return the number of elements currently held in the list.
+- length: Return the number of user-added elements currently occupying the list.
 - isEmpty: Return true if length == 0, false otherwise.
 - get: Return an element at a specified index.
 - add: Add an element to a specified index of the arraylist, doubling the size of the list if `length` is about to exceed the list's capacity.